 According to its financial report, China represented 24 per cent of Adidas’s net sales in 2020.

 Last December, the BBC published an investigation showing how Uighurs had been forced to work in Xinjiang’s cotton fields.
 However, Beijing has insisted that claims of forced labour are “entirely fabricated.”

 The predominantly Muslim Uyghur ethnic group are among the minorities targeted in what Beijing claims is a campaign to tackle unrest and separatism.
-The UN says a million Uyghurs have been arbitrarily detained in “political re-education camps,” whilst Human Rights Watch reports that surveillance and repression in Xinjiang has increased dramatically since 2016.
-Several western countries has imposed sanctions over Beijing’s actions.
+The UN says a million Uyghurs were arbitrarily detained in “political re-education camps,” whilst Human Rights Watch reports that surveillance and repression in Xinjiang has increased dramatically since 2016.
+Several western countries have imposed sanctions over Beijing’s actions.

 The boycott calls come days after the European Union sanctioned several Chinese officials over the alleged rights abuses.

 Help safeguard press freedom & keep HKFP free for all readers by supporting our team

 Support press freedom & help us surpass 1,000 monthly Patrons: 100% independent, governed by an ethics code & not-for-profit.